ftrackhq/integrations/projects/framework-nuke/README.md

     python tools/build.py  --include_resources resource/bootstrap build_connect_plugin projects/framework-nuke
 ```

-If the build fails and Photoshop is using beta or experimental dependencies published to Test PyPi, use the `--testpypi` flag
+If the build fails and Nuke is using beta or experimental dependencies published to Test PyPi, use the `--testpypi` flag
 to build the plugin.

 To build from source, not involving PyPi, use the `--from_source` flag.